Management consulting vs strategy consulting. What's the difference?

 What skills are required?

 If we compare management consulting and strategy consulting, it’s obvious that strategy is more difficult.
 Strategy consulting requires a deep analytical set of skills, as well as the application of strong problem-solving skills to build a business case.
 On top of that, specific industry knowledge will be requested, depending on the focus.
-This next set of skills are more general but are still needed to start a career in strategy consulting.
+This next set of skills is more general but is still needed to start a career in strategy consulting.

-• Analytical skills: Collect and inspect data to see where there are problems, then generate solutions together with the needed information about how to implement them.
+Collect and inspect data to see where there are problems, then generate solutions together with the needed information about how to implement them.

-• People skills: As a consultant, a lot of time will be spent dealing with the management to understand the problems that they are facing at this moment.
+As a consultant, a lot of time will be spent dealing with the management to understand the problems that they are facing at this moment.

-• Time management: Strategy consultants work in tight deadlines and making sure they are met is important.
+Strategy consultants work in tight deadlines and making sure they are met is important.

-• Flexibility: Even an expert still has a lot to learn.
+Even an expert still has a lot to learn.
 Being able to search for new and changing trends and information is helpful.

 Usually, a strategy consultant is going to work for the CEO of the company.
 They work with the most significant issues an organization has to deal with.
 The results that they bring need to be done in a short time (usually 3-6 months) and have a considerable impact.
 This means that they do play an essential role in the future of a company.

-What questions does it answer?
+What questions does the strategy consultant answer?

 • What is the long-term vision of the company?